How Many Rounds Make Up a Boxing Match: Exploring the Questions of Amateurs and Professionals

 What Do Amateurs and Professionals Need to Know About Boxing Matches?

-The (WBA) and the (IBF) are the two most popular governing bodies for professional boxing.
+The World Boxing Association (WBA) and the International Boxing Federation (IBF) are the two most popular governing bodies for professional boxing.
 The rules and regulations set forth by these two organizations are adhered to by boxers, promoters, and matchmakers throughout the sport.
 Amateur boxing matches are often governed by the International Amateur Boxing Association (AIBA) and have different rules than professional boxing matches.

 The Number of Rounds in a Boxing Match: A Deeper Look